Theory of the Elementary Particles: Appendix A

 or The volume of the $\pi^\pm$\,mesons is 4\,$\pi$/3\,$\cdot$\,r$_\pi^3$ with r$_\pi$ = 0.88\,$\cdot$\,10$^{-13}$\,cm, Eq.(16).
 The measured r$_\pi$ is, however, not equal to the sidelength d of the cubic lattice, which is an integer multiple of the lattice distance \emph{a}.
 We must therefore replace the measured r$_\pi$ by d/$\sqrt[3]{4\pi/3}$.
 The volume of the cubic $\pi^\pm$ meson is then equal to (r$_\pi$(exp))$^3$ and it follows that

 This agrees qualitatively with the neutrino lattice constant we use \emph{a} = 1\,$\cdot$\,10$^{-16}$\,cm, which we postulated in Eq.(8), the difference with \emph{a} = 1$\cdot$10$^{-16}$\,cm is well within the uncertainty of r$_\pi$.
 This agreement is, of course, a consequence of our determination of the neutrino masses m($\nu_e$) and m($\nu_\mu$) with the help of our postulated \emph{a}.
-It is useful to know that lattice theory, expressed by Eq.(6) of B\&L or by Eq.(142), leads to the neutrino lattice constant.
-If the neutrino masses could be determined independently from our calculations, the lattice constant of a neutrino lattice could be calculated from Eq.(142) without making an assumption about \emph{a}.
+It is useful to know that lattice theory, expressed by Eq.(6) of B\&L or by Eq.(126), leads to the neutrino lattice constant.
+If the neutrino masses could be determined independently from our calculations, the lattice constant of a neutrino lattice could be calculated from Eq.(126) without making an assumption about \emph{a} in Eq.(17) for N, which we used for the determination of m($\nu_\mu$) and m($\nu_e$).